Managing Pay within the Range

 Requesting a salary increase

-To assist hiring managers, each of the pay grades has been divided into quartiles: FY23 quartiles and FY24 quartiles.
+To assist hiring managers, each of the pay grades has been divided into quartiles: FY24 quartiles.
 Descriptions detailing expectations for paying within each quartile are provided below.
 These descriptions should be used to evaluate both internal (employee's knowledge, skills, abilities, certifications) and external factors (budget availability, salary compression) that affect the salary rate offered to the employee in the position.

 Quartile 1: Entry level

 - Meets minimum qualifications established for the position.

 - Has little or no related experience to the field in which the position exists.

 - Employee requires additional training to building necessary knowledge and skills to successfully perform the position.

 - Possesses qualifications that are equal to or slightly better than minimum requirements.